How to use AI in Confluence: A practical step-by-step guide

 -

 Summarize a page: On any published Confluence page, click the Summarize button at the top.
-Atlassian Intelligence will generate a quick summary of the page’s content.
+Atlassian Intelligence will generate a concise summary of the page’s content.

 -

 Recap comments: If a page has a long comment thread, scroll down and click Comments recap.
-It’ll give you a summary of the discussion, which is great for catching up on what you missed.
+It'll give you a summary of the discussion, helping you catch up on the latest decisions.

 Step 4: Ask questions and get real answers

-Instead of just typing in keywords and hoping for the best, you can ask questions in plain English.
+Instead of just searching for keywords, you can ask questions in plain English.
 Just type your question into the main search bar, like “What’s our remote work policy?”, and select Ask AI.
-It will pull an answer directly from the content in your Confluence spaces and even link you to the source pages.
+It will pull an answer directly from the content in your Confluence spaces and provide links to the source pages.

-This is exactly why tools like eesel AI were created.
-It’s designed specifically to pull all your scattered knowledge together.
-By using its Confluence integration, eesel AI not only reads your pages but also connects to over 100 other apps you already use, creating one unified source of truth for your whole team.
+This is where eesel AI serves as a perfect companion.
+It is designed to bridge these gaps.
+By using its Confluence integration, eesel AI works alongside your Confluence pages and also connects to over 100 other apps, creating one unified source of truth for your whole team.

-In comparison, eesel AI gives you a workflow engine you can fully control.
-You can use its prompt editor to define the AI’s exact tone and voice.
-With Custom Actions, you can even teach it to look up live information from any system that has an API, so your team gets real-time, accurate answers every single time.
+With eesel AI, you have a workflow engine that allows for precise control.
+You can define the AI's exact tone and use Custom Actions to teach it to look up live information from any system with an API, ensuring your team has access to real-time data.

 Step 1: Connect all your knowledge in minutes